blueimp/passphrase/README.md

 make deploy
 ```

-To open the URL of the application in a browser tap, run the following:
+To open the URL of the application in a browser tab, run the following:

 ```sh
 make browse